Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Introduction

-Assuming Erd\H{o}s girth conjecture the stretch/space tradeoff of~\cite{DBLP:journals/jacm/ThorupZ05} is optimal.
-Chechik~\cite{DBLP:conf/stoc/Chechik14, DBLP:conf/stoc/Chechik15} improved the query time to $O(1)$.
+Assuming the Erd\H{o}s girth conjecture, the $(2k - 1)$-stretch / $O(kn^{1 + \frac{1}{k}})$-space tradeoff established in~\cite{DBLP:journals/jacm/ThorupZ05} is optimal.
+Chechik~\cite{DBLP:conf/stoc/Chechik14, DBLP:conf/stoc/Chechik15} improved the $O(k)$ query time to $O(1)$.
 Therefore, the main open problem regarding distance oracles that remains is improving its construction time.
-Thorup and Zwick posed the following open problem:
+In the words of Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05}:

 \epigraph{``\textit{It remains an interesting open problem, however, to reduce the preprocessing times of small stretch oracles.}''}{\textit{Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05}}}